Emergency planning and response

 Roles and responsibilities

-We provide national coordination, tools and resources to support emergency planning and response.
-This supports fast and effective response to marine pest emergencies.
+We help coordinate national efforts, provide tools and share resources to support emergency planning and fast responses.

 National response arrangements

-Emergency response arrangements are established under the National Environmental Biosecurity Response Agreement (NEBRA).
+Emergency response arrangements are established under the national environmental biosecurity response agreement.

 It applies to any biosecurity incident that will: